issFreeProjects/arduino/README.md

 Documentation about Timer, Timer Interrupt and Hardware Interrupt blinking led using timmer interrupt implementation 1Hz speed button that increases blinking speed

+### /-- charDisplay --/
+it's a simple cristal character lcd driver library and main file whitch uses lcd driver to display a Hello World message and a progress bar on the lcd